Arthur's Pass National Park: Edwards-Hawdon track

-This challenging tramping trip travels up the Edwards River, crosses two alpine Passes and then travels down the Hawdon River.
+This challenging tramping trip travels up the Edwards River, crosses two alpine passes and then travels down the Hawdon River.
 The Department of Conservation describes it as "...best of Arthur's Pass National Park's stunning alpine landscapes.
 The hanging valley at Walker Pass is reached via Taruahuna Pass and the steep climb up to Tarn Col".
-This is typically a two night and three day tramp with stops at Edwards Hut (16 bunks) and Hawdon Hut (20 bunks).
+This is typically a two night and three day tramp with stops at Edwards Hut and Hawdon Hut.
 It is suitable for very experienced tramping groups only.